TownSuite/News/faq.md

 ---

 What is harmony?
-: Harmony is a free jekyll theme, for bloggers who love jekyll.
+: Harmony is a free jekyll theme, for newsgers who love jekyll.
 Designed and build by [Gayan Virajith](http://gayanvirajith.github.io) & [Maheshika Lakmali](http://maheshikalakmali.github.io).

 Why are you doing this?
 : For experience!
 Free resources are always good way to learn what you love, also help us to produce good digital work and it might end up being useful to someone.